swapsCAPS/codaisseur-github/blog-post.md

 ```
 This is quite an expensive operation.
 It might be better to have a top level store for both.
 And then filter out the data we need for a user at runtime.
+We could also load the data from the API when displaying a user's detail view.

 For now though, this works.
 Lets order by 'Latest event' to see who has been busy recently.
 And check out a user's detail view